 Children in worship

 At Westminster, we welcome children in worship; in addition, the Nursery Room is available for parents' or grandparents' convenience, and the ushers are always available to assist you.
-Activity pages for children can be found in the bulletin basket as you enter Mackey Hall.
-We always look for new ways to involve children in worship.
-On most Sundays you will see the children participating in the collection of the offering, playing percussion instruments for our hymns, or sharing in the Joys and Concerns of our Congregation.
-Our children also lead worship a couple times a year.
+Activity bags for children can be found on the back table as you enter Mackey Hall.
+We always look for new ways to involve children in worship, through reading scripture, assisting with the offering, receiving Communion, lighting candles, or sharing in the Joys and Concerns of our Congregation.

-Our church's worship, mission focus, and fellowship life are all enhanced by our music ministry that includes an adult choir (consisting of both members and students of The College of Wooster), children's participation in music, and numerous guest musicians, especially from The College of Wooster.
+Our church's worship, mission focus, and fellowship life are all enhanced by our music ministry that includes an adult choir (consisting of both members and students of The College of Wooster) and numerous guest musicians, especially from The College of Wooster.
 Our congregational singing includes both traditional and contemporary hymns that give expression to our passion for justice for all of God's creation.